antvis/G6/docs/manual/FAQ/supportIE.en.md

 ### create-react-app

 If you are using create-react-app(V: 3.0.0) to initiate your project, create-react-app has built in the solution for compatibility.
 You only need to configure the compatibility of the project by several methods.
-Please refer to [HERE](https://create-react-app.dev/docs/supported-browsers-features/#configuring-supported-browsers).<br />
+Please refer to <a href='https://create-react-app.dev/docs/supported-browsers-features/#configuring-supported-browsers' target='_blank'>HERE</a>.<br />
 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*aeWfSKGfgycAAAAAAAAAAABkARQnAQ' width=850 />

 If you want to figure out the inner solving process, run `npm run eject` or `yarn run eject` to check the inner configurations of create-react-app.
 This operation is irreversible.